pwei1018/bcregistry/content/en-CA/ppr/hero.md

 # Register or search for legal claims on personal property

-The Personal Property Registry records security interests and liens against personal property belonging to British Columbia businesses and individuals.
+The Personal Property Registry records notices of legal claims against personal property belonging to businesses and individuals.

 :SbcAccountButtons{:showCreateAccountButton="false" :center="false"}